 The Schmidt laboratory: Regulation of cellular lipid homeostasis

 SPT activity is regulated by the evolutionary conserved family of Orm1-like proteins, of which humans possess three paralogues (ORMDL1-3).
-They are membrane proteins of the ER, which associate with the transmembrane domain of SPT and thereby inhibit its catalytic activity.
+They are membrane proteins of the ER, which associate with the transmembrane domain of SPT and inhibit its catalytic activity (see Figure A).
 Why the genomes of most organisms encode more for than one ORMDL paralogue is not understood.
 Genetic mutations affecting the interaction of ORMDL family proteins with the SPT are of high pathological relevance.
 Loss of this regulatory module and hence uncontrolled synthesis of sphingolipid precursors is likely causative for a subtype of amyotrophic lateral sclerosis (ALS; Mohassel et al., 2021, Nature medicine), whereas increased expression of ORMDL3 is associated with several common inflammatory diseases, including childhood asthma (Moffatt et al., 2007, Nature) and IBD (MacGovern et al., 2010, Nature genetics).

-Fig. 6: Regulation of serine palmitoyl-CoA transferase (SPT) activity by ORMDL family proteins in yeast cells (EGAD, endosome- and
+Fure B: Regulation of serine palmitoyl-CoA transferase (SPT) activity by ORMDL family proteins in yeast cells (EGAD, endosome- and Golgi-associated degradation; 3A, non-phosphorylatable Orm2 mutant; 3D, phospho-mimetic Orm2 mutant)

 Key Publications